mitre/secure-coding-case-studies/java/msccs-13.md

 -158     protected abstract DataSourceConfiguration getDataSourceConfiguration(final ConfigurationContext context);
 ```

-In the case of this vulnerabilty, it was utilized by the `DBCPConnectionPool` which provides an interface for database connection pooling.
+In the case of this vulnerability, it was utilized by the `DBCPConnectionPool` which provides an interface for database connection pooling.

 ```diff
 file: nifi-nar-bundles/nifi-standard-services/nifi-dbcp-service-bundle/nifi-dbcp-service/src/main/java/org/apache/nifi/dbcp/DBCPConnectionPool.java